 In this artist showcase, we bring you the expressive, characterful work of Drew Davies.

-Drew Davies, Mr Fizzy Drink
+Drew Davies, Mr Fizzy Drink When did your interest in art/creating begin?

 Since I was a kid.
 Painting and making things used to really give me a buzz.